Baptouuuu/Sy/docs/Validation.md

 {
     'Path.String.To.Class': {
         getters: {
-            method: { //<- this is a method name used to get data that will afterward validated against constraint defined in the object
+            method: { //<- this is a method name used to get data that will afterward be validated against constraint defined in the object
-                ConstraintName: { //<- this is the name of a constraint, you can defined as many as you want
+                ConstraintName: { //<- this is the name of a constraint, you can define as many as you want
-                    //this object will be passed as argument to the constraint }
+                    //this object will be passed as argument to the constraint constructor }
             }
         },
         properties: {
             property: { //<- this is the name of a property to validate
-                ConstraintName: { //<- this is the name of a constraint, you can defined as many as you want
+                ConstraintName: { //<- this is the name of a constraint, you can define as many as you want
-                    //this object will be passed as argument to the constraint }
+                    //this object will be passed as argument to the constraint constructor }
             }
         }